flavorjones/concourse-deployer/README.md

 Things to follow up on:

+- [ ] upgrading!
+ZOMG
+- [ ] consider swapping secrets-wizarding and rake task for deploy for a shell script that's user-modifiable
 - [ ] bbl feature for suspending/unsuspending the director VM?
 - [ ] stack driver add-on?
 - [ ] metrics? https://concourse-ci.org/metrics.html